EU Innovation Barometer

 What is the current state of innovation in the CPG industry?

-BASES Innovation Barometer uses NielsenIQ sales data to give you an overview of innovation activity and performance across six key super-categories: food, confectionary and snacks, non-alcoholic beverages, alcoholic beverages, home care and personal care.
+BASES Innovation Barometer uses NielsenIQ sales data to give you an overview of innovation activity and performance across six key super-categories: food, confectionery and snacks, non-alcoholic beverages, alcoholic beverages, home care and personal care.

-Category with greatest growth of innovations sales
+Category with highest number of innovations sold on promotion

 Category where innovations have the highest average velocity

 Highest innovation sales contribution to total value sales

 Compared to last quarter, we see a symbolic 1% increase in total innovation contribution, which now stands at 9%.
 When looking at innovation sales on promotion there is almost no change from our last update, with only a 0.6% increase, measuring at 17.2%.